-- Do not take NEORAL or SANDIMMUNE I.V. if you are pregnant. - You must use a reliable method of birth control while you are being treated with NEORAL and SANDIMMUNE I.V. and for 2 months after stopping treatment. - Talk to your healthcare professional immediately if you become pregnant, or think you might be pregnant, while you are taking NEORAL or SANDIMMUNE I.V.
+- Do not take NEORAL or SANDIMMUNE I.V. if you are pregnant.
+There is an increased risk of difficult pregnancies (up to 25% of pregnancies) in women who have taken cyclosporine during pregnancy.
+These difficult pregnancies have resulted in an increased risk to the baby during and immediately after birth.
+As well, some babies have been born with abnormalities. - You must use a reliable method of birth control while you are being treated with NEORAL and SANDIMMUNE I.V. and for 2 months after stopping treatment. - Talk to your healthcare professional immediately if you become pregnant, or think you might be pregnant, while you are taking NEORAL or SANDIMMUNE I.V..
 You will want to discuss the possible benefits and risks of continuing with this drug. - Do not breastfeed while you are taking NEORAL or SANDIMMUNE I.V. as it passes into breast milk and may harm your baby.
 Talk to your healthcare professional about other ways to feed your baby.